preetipanwar/teach-java/README.md

 + this keyword
 + using objects as parameters
 + argument passing
-- returning objects
++ returning objects
 + method overloading
 + garbage collection - read and teach me

----
-*Inheritance and Polymorphism*
+*🥉 Inheritance and Polymorphism*

 + Inheritance Basics
 + multilevel inheritance